flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: How are cards dealt in Baccarat?
+Q: In Baccarat, Under what circumstances is a third round of card dealing initiated?
 Answer: In Baccarat, cards are dealt in a predetermined and fixed style, with the Player and Banker both receiving two cards each according to specific drawing rules.
 First, two cards are dealt to both the Player and the Banker, these being the primary participants in the game.
 Checking for the need to draw a third card: Based on specific rules, it's determined whether the Player or the Banker needs to draw a third card.
 These rules depend on the total point value of the Player or Banker hands.

 If the total point value of the Player's or the Banker's hand is 8 or 9 (a natural): No third card is drawn, and the hand is considered a natural, winning the round.